Agent Architecture / Foundation

 Thesis

-Rowboat: 13K-Star Open-Source AI Coworker Built On A Local Knowledge Graph teaches a practical agent architecture move: This video explains how Rowboat (Robo) turns your Gmail, Google Calendar, and meeting notes into a local, inspectable knowledge graph of plain markdown files so an AI co-worker can retain real context across conversations without surrendering your data to a cloud provider.
+Rowboat: 13K-Star Open-Source AI Coworker Built On A Local Knowledge Graph teaches a practical context/search move: This video explains how Rowboat (Robo) turns your Gmail, Google Calendar, and meeting notes into a local, inspectable knowledge graph of plain markdown files so an AI co-worker can retain real context across conversations without surrendering your data to a cloud provider.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.